JulianSchmid/dlt-parse-rs/README.md

 ## Slicing non-verbose packets

-Slicing the packets allows reading a dlt header & payload without reading the entire packet.
+Slicing the packets allows reading a dlt header & payload without deserializing all fields of the dlt headers.

 ```rust
 use self::dlt_parse::{DltHeader, DltExtendedHeader, SliceIterator};